 Tai Ji Quan: Moving for Better Balance® (TJQMBB) is a research-based balance training regimen designed for older adults at risk of falling and people with balance disorders.
 TJQMBB represents a significant paradigm shift in the application of Tai Ji Quan, moving the focus from its historical use as a martial art or recreational activity to propagating health by addressing common, but potentially debilitating, functional impairments/deficits.

 Our evidence-based programs are supported by funding from the Live Well at Home grant from the Minnesota Department of Human Services.
-This program is also funded under contract with the Metropolitan Area Agencies on Aging, Inc. as part of the Older Americans Act Program.
+This program is also funded under contract with the Metropolitan Area Agency on Aging, Inc. as part of the Older Americans Act Program.